lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 7.** Little do they think that they are suffered to prosper that like beasts they may be fitter for slaughter.
 The fatter they are, the fitter for slaughter, and the sooner slain: "He slew the fattest of them."
 Ps 78:31.— *Zachary Bogan.*

 **Verse 8.** Here is the central pivot of the Psalm. *But thou, Lord, art most high for evermore*, *lit.* "art *height",* & c., the abstract used for the concrete, to imply that the essence of all that is *high* is concentrated in Jehovah.
 When God and the cause of holiness *seem low,* God *is really* never higher than then; for out of seeming weakness he perfects the greatest strength.
 When the wicked seem *high,* they are then on the verge of being cast down for ever.
 The believer who can realize this will not despair at the time of his own depression, and of the seeming exaltation of the wicked.
-If we can feel *"Jehovah most high for evermore",* we can well be unruffled, however low we lie.— *A.R.
-Fausset.*
+If we can feel *"Jehovah most high for evermore",* we can well be unruffled, however low we lie.— *A. R. Fausset.*

 **Verse 9.** *"Lo thine enemies"; "lo thine enemies."* He represents their destruction as present, and as certain, which the repetition of the words implies.— *Matthew Pool.*